Best Medicare Supplement Plans of 2026: Top Picks Compared

 Annual Out-of-Pocket MaximumNone

 The most dangerous gap of all?
 Original Medicare has no out-of-pocket maximum.
-A serious illness or prolonged hospital stay could cost you tens of thousands of dollars — with no ceiling.
+A serious illness or prolonged hospital stay could cost you tens of thousands of dollars with no ceiling.
 Medicare Supplement insurance (Medigap) is specifically designed to seal these gaps, giving you predictable costs and financial peace of mind.
+For a deeper look at where Original Medicare falls short, see our guide on gaps a Medigap plan can fill.

 2026 Part B Premium Alert